vij95/Data-Engineering/README.md

 DDL file will create a new table fact_rental with specified columns and their concerned foreign key constraints

 DML fill queries the data from sakila and sakila_snowflake database and inserts it into fact_rental table

+# Data visualization

+Tableau is used to created a dashboard for sakila dataset and it can be viewed here: https://public.tableau.com/app/profile/vijay.krishna7954/viz/Sakila_Visualization/Dashboard